Shahriar-0/Live-Bomberman/README.md

    - This slot is triggered when a player dies.
 It sends a message containing the player’s ID over the network using the `m_networkManager` to notify the other player about the death.

 5. **onPlayerMoved(int playerId, Qt::Key key, bool isPressed)**:
    - This slot is triggered when a player moves.
-It sends the movement data (player ID, key press state) to the other player over the network.
+It sends the movement data to the other player over the network.

 6. **onPlayerPlacedBomb(int playerId)**:
    - This slot is triggered when a player places a bomb.
 It sends the bomb placement data over the network.
-It also adds a sequence number for the bomb placement and sends the message **three times** (in case of packet loss).
+It also adds a sequence number for the bomb placement and sends the message **three times**.
 This ensures that the bomb placement is reliably communicated to the other player.

 7. **sendUpdatedPlayerState(int playerId, qreal x, qreal y, int health)**:
-   - This slot sends the updated player state (position and health) over the network.
+   - This slot sends the updated player state over the network.
 It increments the `updateSequenceNumber` to ensure that each state update has a unique sequence number.

 8. **onDataReceived(const QJsonObject& data)**:
    - This slot is triggered when data is received from the network.
 It processes the incoming data, extracts the relevant information and emits the corresponding signals to update the game state.
-   - It also handles **duplicate bomb placement messages** by checking the received sequence number against `receivedBombSequenceNumbers`.
+   - It handles duplicate bomb placement messages by checking the received sequence number against `receivedBombSequenceNumbers`.
 If the bomb placement has already been processed, the message is ignored.
+It also handles sequence numbers for state updates and ignored outdated states that are received.

 9. **onConnectionStatusChanged(bool connected)**:
    - This slot is triggered when the connection status changes.
-It logs the connection status and sends a **connection status message** to the peer when the client is connected.

 10. **onErrorOccurred(const QString& message)**:
     - This slot is triggered when an error occurs in the network manager.
-It logs the error message for debugging purposes.

 11. **messageTypeToString(MESSAGE_TYPE type)**:
     - Helper function